LeonisX/yoda-stories-translation-tool/README.md

 * Prepare translated DTA & dump it here

-* Restore functionality
-* Add new tiles - already in Delphi version - we need a better solution: "PLUS" button at the end of tiles
 * Hide debug tabs by default

 * Dump structure (hi, mid, lo levels)